tortlab/hpc-pfc-interactions/README.md

 # Hippocampal-Prefrontal Interactions during Spatial Decision-Making

-Here you can find the matlab scripts for reproducing all the figures on this paper: biorxiv.org/content/10.1101/2020.06.24.168732v1 .
-Questions and suggestions should be sent to mailto:lucastavares@neuro.ufrn.br
+Here you can find the matlab scripts to reproduce all the figures on this paper: https://biorxiv.org/content/10.1101/2020.06.24.168732v1 .
+Questions and suggestions should be sent to lucastavares@neuro.ufrn.br

 ## Getting Started